Skip to main content

 When the off Switch Breaks

 Unmanaged, long-term stress fundamentally disrupts this system.
 The constant perception of threat means the hypothalamus never receives the “all clear” signal.
 It continues to send out CRH, which keeps the entire cascade active.
-The are commanded to produce cortisol day after day, leading to chronically elevated levels in the bloodstream.
+The adrenal glands are commanded to produce cortisol day after day, leading to chronically elevated levels in the bloodstream.

-The loop, the critical off-switch, becomes progressively less effective.
+The negative feedback loop, the critical off-switch, becomes progressively less effective.
 Your body is stuck in a state of high alert, and the very hormone that was meant to help you survive a short-term crisis now begins to systematically degrade your metabolic health.

 This state of cumulative biological wear and tear is known as allostatic load.
 One of its first and most significant casualties is your metabolic function.
 Chronically high cortisol continuously instructs the liver to release glucose while simultaneously making your body’s cells less responsive to insulin, the hormone responsible for escorting glucose out of the blood and into cells for energy.